 I’m going to let you gluten and gluten-free cooks in on a little secret.
-Almond *flour.
-It makes everything yummy!
+Almond flour and almond meal.
+They make everything yummy!
 I’ve now tasted it in pancakes, bread, and my favorite–as breading for chicken.
-Fried chicken dredged in a mixture of almond flour, salt, garlic powder and coarse ground black pepper.
+Fried chicken dredged in a mixture of almond meal, salt, garlic powder and coarse ground black pepper.
 Sooo good!
 Reminds me of the KFC flavor.

 But this post is not about the chicken.
 It’s about the almond flour.
 Have you seen the price?
 Ouch!
 Did you know you can make your own?
-(If you are GF, be sure to check your nuts to make sure they aren’t processed in a facility that also processes wheat.)
-I just found out how to make almond flour, and I’m excited to teach you!
+(If you eat gluten free, be sure to check your nuts to make sure they aren’t processed in a facility that also processes wheat.)
+I just found out how to make almond flour and almond meal, and I’m excited to teach you!
 I used my Blendtec Total Blender (my favorite toy), but you can do it in a Magic Bullet or other high-powered blender.

 In the Blendtec, fill the blending cup (make sure it’s dry) with at least enough almonds to cover the blades and push the speed button until it gets all the way to 10.
 Watch the blender and stop it (by pushing any button) once your almonds look powdery.
 I’m still experimenting with how fine I can make the flour.
 I don’t want to accidentally turn it to almond butter!